Avista Corporation research snapshot

 Munger risk inversion

-The thesis fails if rates stay high, regulators reject or delay cost recovery, hydro conditions are unfavorable (low streamflows reduce generation), customer bill pressure grows, the capital plan requires excessive debt or equity, data-center demand does not materialize, or the Colstrip exit creates unforeseen costs.
+The thesis fails if wildfire costs are not recoverable or are larger than expected, regulators reject or delay cost recovery, the Washington rate case outcome is unfavorable, hydro conditions are unfavorable, customer bill pressure grows, the capital plan requires excessive debt or equity, or the data-center demand upside stays off the books.

 Management